 The Academic Reading module involves reading three passages, with one passage per section.
 Texts come from books, magazines, newspapers and journals and are non-specialized.
 At least one passage contains a detailed argument.

 The General Training Reading module involves reading three or four passages grouped into three or four sections.
 Section 1 usually deals with social survival – for example, public information leaflets.
 Section 2 focuses on subjects related to general training and usually consists of two texts which, for example, give information about a university or college and services or facilities provided.
 Sections 3 and 4 each consist of one longer text related to general training; these may test general reading comprehension on almost any subject.

 Although the kinds of texts differ slightly, the types of questions in both the Academic and General Training Reading modules are the same.
 Therefore, Part Three features examples from both tests.
 The skills which you will learn in Part Three will help you to confidently answer questions about any type of text that you read.

 In the IELTS Reading module, you need to read each of the 3 passages and answer the accompanying questions in 20 minutes.
 There is no extra time to transfer answers to the answer sheet.

 1. If you take one minute to answer each question, how long do you have to read each passage?
 Hint: check the number of questions for each text in the Module Overview above.

 2. You must read each passage quickly but thoroughly.
 Skim for the main idea and key details in each paragraph.
-Make a passage map – a note of a few brief words that summarises the topic or main idea in each paragraph.
+Make a passage map – a note of a few brief words that summarizes the topic or main idea in each paragraph.
 You might also underline the topic sentence, and circle or underline key words or phrases.
-You MUST practise so that you can skim and ‘passage map’ any text in 5 minutes or less on Test Day.
+You MUST practice so that you can skim and ‘passage map’ any text in 5 minutes or less on Test Day.